TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/lorawan-basics/_index.md

   - Sensors or actuators send LoRa modulated wireless messages to the gateways or receive messages wirelessly back from the gateways. .

 **Gateways**
-  - Specialized evices that receive messages from end devices and forward them to the Network Server.
+  - Specialized devices that receive messages from end devices and forward them to the Network Server.

 **Network Server**
   - A piece of software running on a server that manages the end devices.